Mobile Suit Gundam SEED: Reception

+Popularity

+A replica of Kira's Freedom mobile suit.

 The show has become one of the most popular of the Gundam series in Japan, enjoying high television ratings and DVD sales.
 In April 2004, Bandai Visual announced that one million copies of the Gundam SEED DVD had been sold in Japan, with the first volume having sold over 100,000 copies.
 In total, the series set a record of making eight DVDs appearing in the first eight top sales.
 The same record was repeated in 2016 by Mr. Osomatsu.
 CDs sales have also been high with the single CD from the series' first ending theme becoming one of the top-selling CDs in Japan during 2002.
 By July 2004, 10 million plastic Gundam SEED models had been sold worldwide.

 Jerry Chu, marketing manager for Bandai Entertainment Inc., stated the response to Gundam SEED has been highly positive, having broken rating records when it first aired in Japan.
 Chu added that reaction in the United States was the most enthusiastic Bandai received in the last six years.
 According to the analyst John Oppliger of AnimeNation Gundam SEED became the first Gundam series which was widely successful not only among "Gundam fans and hardcore otaku" but also among "mainstream, casual Japanese viewers".
 Gundam SEED was the eighth TV Feature Award winner at the Animation Kobe Awards in 2003.
 It was the third winner at the Japanese Otaku Awards in 2003.
 It won Animages twenty-fifth Anime Grand Prix award winner in 2002, with the characters of Kira Yamato and Lacus Clyne topping the male and female anime categories, respectively.
 It topped the charts in the Newtype magazine reader poll during 2004.
 However, the show was not well received by older Japanese fans.
 In February 2004, Sunrise's president, Takayuki Yoshii, stated it was because Gundam SEED incorporated elements from popular live-action television dramas.
 On the other hand, Bandai Visual reported in April 2004 that Gundam SEED had a wide audience, including both young and older viewers.
+In the NHK's 2018 mega "All Gundam Poll", Mobile Suit Gundam SEED was place as the third best anime in the Gundam franchise, only behind the original 1979 Mobile Suit Gundam and Mobile Suit Zeta Gundam.

+In July 2021, a replica of the Freedom was unveiled in Shanghai together with a concert by T.M.Revolution.
+Kira and Lacus' images were shown during this concert.